lriv42/lriv42/README.md

-- 👋 Hi, I’m @lriv42
+- 👋 Hi, I’m Liam
 - 👀 I’m interested in ...
 Cyber security
 - 🌱 I’m currently learning ...
-C++ and how to cope with learning C++
+C++
 - 💞️ I’m looking to collaborate on ...
-Pyramid schemes that will get me rich quick
-- 📫 How to reach me ... email, fax, time travel, and thu'ums
+- 📫 How to reach me ...

 <!---
 lriv42/lriv42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.